x

 Why Gin?

 From the outset, they agreed the spirit would not be aged.
 That ruled out cognac and whisky.
 It had to be something immediate, expressive, and rooted in terroir.
 Gin quickly became the obvious choice.
-And if they were going to make one, it had to be a London Dry — no gimmicks, no shortcuts.
+Since none of them knew how to make gin, they turned to one of the most respected names in the business, Tom Nichol, former master distiller at Tanqueray.

 A botanist catalogued 140 plants growing there.
 From that list, Nichol created a recipe in just two weeks.
 The final formula: 13 botanicals, including basil, winter savoury (somewhere between thyme and rosemary), sweet almond, and a heavy emphasis on citrus, lemon, orange, pink grapefruit, and the elusive bigarade, a bitter orange.
 Seven of the 13 lean citrus, giving Gardener its defining freshness.